Click on a letter above to view the list of gems.

 Luminescence:

-In SW UV, bright blue-white (Western Australia), bright pale yellow (Bikita, Zimbabwe), medium pale yellow (Ecuador), light blue (Paraiba, Brazil)
+Blue-white cathodoluminescence.
+May be fluorescent in SW UV; bright blue-white (Western Australia), bright pale yellow (Bikita, Zimbabwe), medium pale yellow (Ecuador), light blue (Paraiba, Brazil)

 Radioactivity: